fischermoseley/manta/doc/repository_structure.md

 - `.github/` also contains some GitHub Actions configuration for automatically running the SystemVerilog testbenches and building the examples, in addition to automatically rebuilding the site.

 ## Tools Used
-- Verilator is used for linting
+- Icarus Verilog is used for functional simulation.
-- Wavedrom for waveform diagrams, and draw.io for block diagrams
+- The Project Icestorm tools and Vivado are used for building bitstreams.
-- GNU make for making it more convenient to run simulations.
+- Wavedrom is used for for waveform diagrams, and draw.io for block diagrams
-- GitHub Pages serves the documentation site.
+- GitHub Pages is used to serve the documentation site.